alitoiu/alitoiu.github.io/personal_projects.md

 navigation_index: 1
 ---

 There is no feeling quite like pushing the limits of what you can create.
 I have perpetually fought to extend this limit by working on technically interesting projects on my free time since the age of 12, when I wrote my first program.
-This is an archive of my process of doing so throughout the years.
+This is an archive of my process of doing so throughout the years. <span class="light_highlight">Highlighted projects were successful startups.</span>

 <ul class="posts projects">